 Option 2: Handle the installation yourself

-- Proof of decommissioning of old stove (date stamp on your rebate application form or date-stamped receipt from Comox Valley waste management centre); and
+- Proof of decommissioning old wood stove (date stamped receipt from CV Waste Management Centre); and

-4. Submit your completed application and supporting documents to the CVRD in person, by mail or by email:
+- Submit your completed application and supporting documents to the Program Coordinator in person, by mail or by email: